orsonteodoro/nano-ycmd/README.md

 it, you should inspect the contents carefully from top to bottom for suspicious code.

-ycmd will run this file after it has been confirmed safe to use in order for ycmd to work on this kind of projects or this type of programming language.
+ycmd will run this file after it has been confirmed safe to use by you in order for ycmd to work on this kind of project or this type of programming language.

 #### Special thanks goes to...